devchat-ai/gopool/README.md

 - **Graceful Shutdown**: GoPool can shut down gracefully.
 It stops accepting new tasks and waits for all ongoing tasks to complete before shutting down when there are no more tasks or a shutdown signal is received.

 - **Error Handling**: GoPool can handle errors that occur during task execution.
-For example, it can provide an error callback function.

 - **Task Timeout Handling**: GoPool can handle task execution timeouts.
-For example, it can set a timeout period, and if a task is not completed within this period, the task is considered failed.
+If a task is not completed within the specified timeout period, the task is considered failed and a timeout error is returned.

 - **Task Priority**: GoPool supports task priority.
 Tasks with higher priority are processed first.

 - **Task Result Retrieval**: GoPool provides a way to retrieve task results.
-For example, it can provide a result callback function.

 - **Task Retry**: GoPool provides a retry mechanism for failed tasks.
-For example, it can set the number of retries and the retry interval.

 - **Task Progress Tracking**: GoPool provides task progress tracking.
-For example, it can provide a progress callback function or a method to query the current task progress.

 - **Concurrency Control**: GoPool can control the number of concurrent tasks to prevent system overload.